UK Assumes Command of Combined Maritime Forces’ Combined Task Force 151

 |0

-This work, UK Assumes Command of Combined Maritime Forces’ Combined Task Force 151 [Image 3 of 3], by SPC Kayla Mc Guire, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, UK Assumes Command of Combined Maritime Forces’ Combined Task Force 151, by NAVCENT Public Affairs, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.